Outrun-917/BTCUSD-paper-automation-bot/README.md

 # BTCUSD Auto Scalper Bot (Visual Paper Trading via TradingView)

+# !
+Disclaimer : This is an experimental bot, take profits and stop losses are not set up well, do not use this with real money !

 ## Description

 - Uses OKX API for BTCUSD price feed